 Getting Here

-Several downtown streets are closed for this event from 6 p.m. on Friday, May 23, and will reopen at 5 a.m. on Tuesday, May 27.
+Several downtown streets are closed for this event and will reopen at 5 a.m. on Tuesday, May 26.
 Taste of Cincinnati parking is available in several nearby parking garages and parking lots on Third, Fourth, and Sixth Streets are available.
 Street closures and parking info will be updated throughout the weekend.
-Hotels in downtown Cincy have historically offering parking for the event as well.
+Hotels in downtown Cincy have historically offered parking for the event as well.

 The downtown streetcar, Cincinnati Connector, makes a 3.6-mile loop through the city.
 It can easily connect you to Taste of Cincinnati and it’s free!
 Cincy Red Bikes has 52 stations between Cincinnati and Northern Kentucky with more than 400 bikes available.
 Ride sharing with Uber or Lyft is always available–although prices can rise during peak hours of this event.
 Parking in Northern Kentucky is another option.
-The Southbank Shuttle, AKA the trolley, serves Bellevue, Covington, Newport, and Cincinnati and runs every 15 minutes.
-To walk over The Taylor Southgate Bridge from Newport, or the Roebling Bridge from Covington is no more than 1.5 miles to the event.
+To walk over The Taylor Southgate Bridge from Newport, or the Roebling Bridge from Covington is no more than 1.5 miles to the event; the Purple People Bridge and Roebling Suspension Bridge are other pedestrian-friendly options that connect Northern Kentucky to Cincy.

 Mark your calendars now and don’t miss out on this fabulous weekend of food, fun, and entertainment in the Cincy Region.
-To start planning your trip check out our great places to stay!
+To start planning your trip order a free copy of our Official Visitors Guide, sign up for our email newsletter, and check out some of our great places to stay!